tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 :  *Example:* `curl -H "key:12345" http://www.example.com`

 `-X POST`
 :  Specifies the HTTP method to use with the request (in this example, `POST`).
 If you use `-d` in the request, curl automatically specifies a POST method.
-With `GET` requests, including the HTTP method is optional, because GET is the default method used.
+With `GET` requests, including the HTTP method is optional because GET is the default method used.
 : *Example:* `curl -X POST -d "resource-to-update" http://www.example.com`

 `@filename`